A chronology of key events:

 2013 July - Anti-corruption blogger and leading opposition activist Alexei Navalny is sentenced to five years in prison after being found guilty of embezzling money from a regional timber firm, in a trial he rejects as politically motivated.
 Opposition supporters protest against the verdict, and Western governments voice concern.

-2013 September - Mr Navalny comes second in the Moscow mayoral election and nearly succeeds in forcing the Kremlin's candidate into a run-off.
+2013 September - Mr Navalny comes second in the Moscow mayoral election after being released pending appeal, and nearly succeeds in forcing the Kremlin's candidate into a run-off.

 2013 December - The Kremlin announces that the state-owned news agency RIA Novosti - which distinguished itself by its even-handed coverage of anti-Putin protests in 2012 and the trial of Alexei Navalny in 2013 - and the Voice of Russia radio station are to be restructured and placed under the control of a pro-Kremlin figure known for his extreme anti-Western views.